 Dr. Adesola Akinleye is an artist-scholar.
-She is a part-time Senior Lecturer at Middlesex University.
+She is a Senior Lecturer in the Faculty of Arts and Creative Industries.
 She began her career as a dancer with Dance Theatre of Harlem, USA she later worked with Green Candle Dance UK and Union Dance UK.
 Her company DancingStrong, currently creates interdisciplinary-performance work touring UK and North America.

 Adesola is a Fellow of the RSA.
 She holds an interdisciplinary Doctor of Philosophy in dance/sociology/embodiment (Body, dance and environment: An exploration of embodiment and identity) from Canterbury Christ Church University, UK.
 She has a Master of Arts (distinction) in Work-based learning: Dance in education and the community from Middlesex University, UK.

-She has been a guest teacher / choreographer in a number of institutions and companies in UK, Canada and USA including Dance Theatre of Harlem Summer program.
+She has been a guest teacher / choreographer in institutions and companies in UK, Canada and USA including Dance Theatre of Harlem Summer program.
 She is a Fellow of Higher Education Academy and holds a PG Cert in Higher Education as well as being a licensed Gyrotonic and Gyrokinesis teacher.

 Akinleye, Adesola (2016) Narrating Spaces.
 In: Black Women in Dance: Stepping Out of the Barriers.
 Carty, Hilary S. and Johnson, Pam and Watson, Sharon and Brookes, Pawlet , eds.
 Serendipity Artists Movement.
 ISBN 978-0992631932